-- CMF Awards may be used to finance both rental Housing and Homeownership. - Rental housing may be Multi-family (5+ units) or Single-family housing (4 units or less), and while most rental Housing is developed as one property, scattered site development is permitted. - Homeownership is usually Single-Family Housing.
-Homeownership may include single family-detached, condominium, co-operative, and manufactured housing. - Some Recipients use their CMF Award to make direct mortgage loans, purchase homes in order to sell them to qualified home buyers, or to establish a Loan Loss Reserve for loans they have made using their own capital.
+- The primary objective of the Capital Magnet Fund (CMF) is to finance Affordable Housing. - CMF Awards may be used to finance both rental and Homeownership Affordable Housing. - Rental housing may be multifamily (5+ units) or single family, and while most rental housing is developed as one property, scattered site development is permitted. - Homeownership is usually single-family housing (4 or less units).
+This may include single family-detached, condominium, co-operative, and manufactured housing.

-Eligible Activities Using CMF Funds
+Eligible Activities Supported by CMF